earthcube/earthcube_utilities/summarize/README.md

 Process finished with exit code 0

 ```
+!!! note
+    need to update logging so that some output is generated.

 files will be generated.
 All files are ok to delete.

 * `{repo}.ttl` - the turtle file of the repository used to load the data to summary
 * `nanu_{repo}` the config that was used to load the summary namespace
 * `logs/gleaner-date.log`